- M.F.A. in Dance (Performance and Choreography) - Temple University

 Kevin S. Warner is a Professor of Dance Studies in the Department of Theatre and Dance where he teaches courses in Dance Pedagogy and World Dance, among others.
-He served as Department Chair from 2015-2019; prior to that, he served as Chair of the Department of Dance (2013-2015) and Director of the Interdisciplinary Arts for Children Program (2008-2013) at the State University of New York College at Brockport.
-While in New York, he also served as the Advocacy Chair of the New York State Dance Education Association, and as a Co-director of the Hunter Institute on Young Children when it was housed at the College at Brockport.
+He served as Department Chair from 2015-2019.
+Prior to that, he served as Chair of the Department of Dance (2013-2015) and Director of the Interdisciplinary Arts for Children Program (2008-2013) at the State University of New York (SUNY) College at Brockport.
+While in New York, he also served as the Advocacy Chair of the New York State Dance Education Association, and as a Co-director of the Hunter Institute on Young Children when it was housed at SUNY Brockport.

-At Appalachian State, Kevin has choreographed for the department's Appalachian Dance Ensemble and First-Year Showcase productions.
-He has choreographed and/or performed in over 100 productions nationally for companies including Ann Vachon/Dance Conduit, Shenandoah Summer Music Theatre, Opera House Theatre Company, Ensemble Stage Theatre, Melanie Stewart Dance, and on cruise ships around the Hawaiian Islands and in the Caribbean.
-He directed Nijinsky’s Last Dance for Bread and Water Theatre Company (NY) and choreographed productions of The Rocky Horror Show, The Music Man and The Wizard of Oz.
+At Appalachian State, Kevin choreographs for the department's Appalachian Dance Ensemble and First-Year Showcase productions, and is slated to direct Carrie: The Musical for the department in spring 2024.
+He has directed, choreographed, and/or performed in over 100 productions nationally for companies including Ann Vachon/Dance Conduit, Shenandoah Summer Music Theatre, Opera House Theatre Company, Ensemble Stage Theatre, Melanie Stewart Dance, and on cruise ships around the Hawaiian Islands and in the Caribbean.
 Kevin has also appeared on television and in film.

 Department: Theatre and Dance